trygu/kanjidic2-sqlite-builder/README.md

 ## Why This Architecture?

+- **Database-First Design**: Focus on providing a solid, clean data foundation
 - **Streaming Processing**: Handles large XML files without memory issues
 - **Batch Commits**: Optimizes database write performance
-- **Normalized Design**: Enables flexible querying and joins for any application
+- **Normalized Schema**: Enables any type of kanji application to be built on top
-- **Data Quality Assurance**: Automatic deduplication and unique constraints
+- **Data Quality**: Automatic deduplication and constraints ensure clean data
-- **Smart Views**: Pre-built queries for common app development patterns
+- **Simple Views**: Two essential views for common patterns, nothing more
-- **Export Ready**: Built-in tools for generating app-ready data formats
+- **App Freedom**: Your applications implement their own specialized logic
-- **Proper Indexing**: Ensures good query performance for all use cases
+- **Proper Indexing**: Ensures good performance for all query patterns

 ## Next Steps

+This database is designed to be the foundation for specialized kanji applications.
+Consider building:
+- **Spaced repetition systems** using the priority scoring
+- **Quiz generators** with grade/JLPT-based difficulty matching
+- **Learning dashboards** with progress tracking
-- Add JMDict support for vocabulary data
+- **Mobile flashcard apps** using the seed view for simple data loading
-- Implement additional export formats and filtering options
-- Add more neighbor-finding algorithms for quiz generation
-- Support for additional KANJIDIC2 fields (variants, codepoints)
-- API endpoint wrapper for web applications
+- **API services** that add application-specific logic on top